-- Release inversions into stunts are allowed to prep/chest level.
-Only allowed 1/2 twist. - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11/4) - · Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11⁄2) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited
+- Release inversions in/ into stunts are allowed to prep/chest level.
+Only allowed 1/2 twist.
+No free flipping mounts/dismounts. - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11/4) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11⁄4) twisting rotation; one and a half (11⁄2) ups and double ups are prohibited

 - Release flips from basket/sponge tosses are prohibited - Tosses are limited to 3 tricks with a maximum of two rotations.

 A quarter turn is allowed for the set.